IlgarNasirov/ASP.NET-Core-Minimal-API-MovieApp/README.md

-This is a to do web project where you can do all CRUD operations on your movies.
-I used Entity Framework Core(as ORM framework) with code first approach, FluentValidation(for server side validation) and Microsoft SQL Server(as database).
+This is a movie web project where you can do all CRUD operations on your movies.
+I used Entity Framework Core(as an ORM framework) with code first approach, FluentValidation(for server side validation) and Microsoft SQL Server(as a database).